d3fc/d3fc/packages/d3fc-series/README.md

 <img src="screenshots/decorate-append-canvas.png"/>

+The `decorate` property intentionally exposes the inner workings of components.
+With WebGL, the inner workings of the implementations (i.e. `d3fc-webgl`) have not been finalised.
+Therefore, expect that as the API matures, your decorate functions will also have to change.

 #### Orientation

 Most of the series renderers support both horizontal and vertical render orientations as specified by the `orient` property.
 In order to make it easy to change the orientation of a series, and to avoid redundant and repeated property names, a change in orientation is achieved by transposing the x and y scales.